Monster fast food combo provides an entire day's energy, New Zealand study finds - NZ Herald

 The study, published recently in the journal Nutrients, used information gathered over February and March 2020, looking at serving size and nutrition information, comparing kilojoules, sodium (salt), sugar and saturated fat with recommended daily intake.

-Burgers were typically the highest-energy item, followed by fries and "Asian meals", while salt was usually highest in burgers, followed by breakfast items, savories and sandwiches and wraps.
+Burgers were typically the highest-energy item, followed by fries and "Asian meals", while salt was usually highest in burgers, followed by breakfast items, savouries and sandwiches and wraps.

-But there was huge variation in some categories - such as burger sizes that ranged from 101 grams up to 718 grams.
+But there was huge variation in some categories - such as burger sizes that ranged from 101 grams up to 718g.

 The median energy content of a combo was 4381 kJ - which means half of the combos contained at least half of the recommended energy intake for a New Zealand adult (8700 kJ).